Score-Based Density Estimation from Pairwise Comparisons: Discussion

 The difficulty of the belief estimation problem, naturally, depends heavily on the sampling distribution $\lambda(\x)$.
 For example, when the support of $p(\x)$ is much smaller than that of $\lambda(\x)$, it becomes nearly impossible to obtain sharp estimates of $p(\x)$, and the problem is further exacerbated in high-dimensional spaces.
 For this reason, we see potential in active learning methods that concentrate sampling in high-density regions of $p(\x)$.
 In this work, we assume that $\lambda(\x)$ is given as it would be in many applications (e.g. the elicitation protocol in prior elicitation), but for active learning or learning beliefs from public preference data, an additional density estimation step is required to learn $\lambda(\x)$.

 We demonstrated that low-dimensional targets can be learned from a few hundreds of pairwise comparisons (Fig.~\ref{fig1}).
-However, in extremely limited data regimes, say below $100d$ pairwise comparisons, the robustness of our method is not guaranteed without carefully tuning hyperparameters such as those of the diffusion model -- models that are notoriously difficult to train in a stable manner \citep[Appendix B.5]{karras2024analyzing}.
+However, in extremely limited data regimes, say below $100d$ pairwise comparisons, the robustness of our method is not guaranteed without carefully tuning hyperparameters such as those of the diffusion model---a class of models that are notoriously difficult to train in a stable manner \citep[Appendix B.5]{karras2024analyzing}.
 Stability could likely be improved by adopting best practices from the field \citep{karras2022elucidating} and incorporating recent advances in learning score models from limited data \citep{li2024understanding}.
-Similarly, the tempering field estimator (Algorithm~\ref{alg2}) depends on the density ratio estimate $r_{\theta}$, which is sensitive to the network’s regularization.
-Misspecified values of the $\ell_2$ regularization for the network weights $\theta$ or the RUM noise level $s$ will lead to under- or overestimation of the tempering field.
+Similarly, the tempering field estimate (Section~\ref{sec_temp_field_est}) depends on the density ratio estimate $r_{\theta}$, which is sensitive to the network’s regularization.
+Misspecified values of the $\ell_2$ regularization for the network weights $\theta$ or the RUM noise level $s$ will lead to under- or overestimation of the tempering field, due to MLE struggling to determine the global scale and tails.

+While our method is theoretically grounded and clearly outperforms the flow-based method of \citet{mikkola2024prefernetialflows} in estimation accuracy, it has some limitations.
+The flow allows faster sampling, only requiring a single forward pass, and also more efficient and stable evaluation of the density.
+Our method requires numerically solving the probability-flow ODE for evaluating the density, and it is still open whether diffusion models provide reliable pointwise density estimates \citep{zheng2023improved}.

-The connection between the target density $p$ and the marginal $p_w$ of the joint density may have applications beyond expert knowledge elicitation, such as fine-tuning generative models \citep{wallace2024diffusion} using pairwise data, a perspective explored by \citet{dumoulin2024}.
-Specifically, when $\lambda(\x)$ represents a pretrained generative model conditioned on a prompt $c$, our theory suggests that training the MWD and tempering field on individual-level data (rather than pooled data) yields a probabilistic reward model -- the tempered MWD -- that captures the distribution of samples (e.g., images) aligned with prompt $c$ from that individual's perspective.
-That is, our tools could help learn the preferences as normalized densities.
+The connection between the target density $p$ and the MWD $p_w$ may have applications beyond expert knowledge elicitation, such as fine-tuning generative models \citep{wallace2024diffusion} using pairwise data, a perspective explored by \citet{dumoulin2024}.
+Specifically, when $\lambda(\x)$ represents a pretrained generative model conditioned on a prompt $c$, our theory suggests that training the MWD and tempering field on individual-level data (rather than pooled data) yields a probabilistic reward model $\mathrm{reward}(c,\x)=p(\x|c)$.
+This conditional tempered MWD captures the distribution of samples (e.g., images) aligned with prompt $c$ from that specific individual’s perspective.